robamu-org/tmtccmd/docs/introduction.rst

 This framework also has a communication interface abstraction which allows to exchange TMTC through different channels.
 The framework currently supports the following communication interfaces:

-1. TCP/IP with UDP and TCP
+1. TCP/IP with the :py:class:`tmtccmd.com_if.udp.UdpComIF` and :py:class:`tmtccmd.com_if.tcp.TcpComIF`.
-2. Serial Communication using fixed frames or a simple ASCII based transport layer
+2. Serial Communication with the :py:class:`tmtccmd.com_if.serial.SerialComIF` using fixed frames or a simple ASCII based transport layer
 3. QEMU, using a virtual serial interface

 It is also possible to supply custom interfaces.